ABS responds to COVID-19

-New data sources to inform official statistics in response to COVID-19
+Data sources to inform official statistics and research in response to COVID-19

-The ABS has explored administrative and transactions data from the public and private sector to inform official social and economic statistics during COVID-19.
+During COVID-19 we have investigated using administrative and transactions data from the public and private sector to inform official social and economic statistics, including:

 - Bank transactions data – aggregated, de-identified transactions data from major banks to generate public value by informing official ABS estimates of business sales, household consumption and Gross Domestic Product (GDP), and assist in understanding the evolution of the Australian economy.

 - Energy consumption data – to understand how electricity usage is changing for businesses and households at an area level, and to understand power as a consumption item.
-Early research can be seen here: Using electricity data to understand COVID-19 impacts
+This project is now complete and research can be seen here: Using electricity data to understand COVID-19 impacts.

 We are committed to upholding the privacy, confidentiality and security of the information it collects.
 The ABS is an independent statutory authority established by the Australian Bureau of Statistics Act 1975 and is well positioned in the Commonwealth to collect this information.